POPULATION HEALTH TRAINING PROGRAM OVERVIEW

-- Attend either pre-conference, in person or online
+- Attend Preconference I, either in person or online

 - Attend Colloquium either in person or online

-- Successful completion of the post-conference online.
-Exam questions will be pulled from pre course readings and conference sessions.
+- Successful completion of the post-conference exam online.
+Exam questions will be pulled from pre-course readings and conference sessions.

 Learning Objectives and Course Description